 - Deploying and scaling databases and backend services in a service-oriented environment.

 - Building custom PaaS environments, either from scratch or as an extension of off-the-shelf platforms like OpenShift or Cloud Foundry.

 Please note Docker is currently under heavy development.
 It should not be used in production (yet).

-For an overview of Docker, please see the Introduction.
-When you’re ready to start working with Docker, we have a quick start and a more in-depth guide to Ubuntu and other Installation paths including prebuilt binaries, Vagrant-created VMs, Rackspace and Amazon instances.
+For a high-level overview of Docker, please see the Introduction.
+When you’re ready to start working with Docker, we have a quick start and a more in-depth guide to Ubuntu and other Installation paths including prebuilt binaries, Rackspace and Amazon instances.